Mosaic – Los Angeles

-Mosaic replaces an abandoned commercial building in the Pico-Union neighborhood west of downtown Los Angeles with a vibrant mixed-use, intergenerational development.
+Mosaic replaces an abandoned commercial building in the Pico-Union neighborhood west of downtown Los Angeles with a vibrant mixed-use, intergenerational apartment community.

 Mosaic consists of street-level retail along Pico Boulevard, a busy pedestrian street in the dense neighborhood, and 56 units, including 1-bedroom apartments for low-income seniors.
 Construction is three levels of Type V wood over Type I concrete underground parking with 79 spaces.
 Site area is 0.9 ac.
 (62 dua).